PanchalPrajakta/pdf-qa-bot/README.md

    - Navigate to frontend.html and open in a browser.

 # Example workflow
-1. Upload contract.pdf via frontend.
+1. Upload example.pdf via frontend.
 2. Ask question.
 3. Backend:
      - Extracts and chunks text